From Alcor to Zappafrank: How the stars and other celestial objects got their names - KESQ

 READ MORE: Michael Collins, Apollo 11 astronaut, has died at age 90

 Latin is everywhere in the sky, commemorating not just ancient Roman science but also the fact that Latin was the international language of learning for many centuries.
-By another convention, all the zodiacal constellations bear Latin names, while names such as our “Sea of Tranquility,” where Apollo 11 landed under the sure hands of Michael Collins, Neil Armstrong and Buzz Aldrin, is a direct translation of the Latin “Mare Tranquillitatis.”
+By another convention, all the zodiacal constellations bear Latin names, while names such as our “Sea of Tranquility,” where the Apollo 11 Eagle lander touched down under the sure hands of Neil Armstrong and Buzz Aldrin, is a direct translation of the Latin “Mare Tranquillitatis.”

 Diversifying the astronomical catalog

-Note: Clarification: A previous version of this story did not specify Apollo 11’s Eagle lander was the name of the craft that first touched down on the moon.